RPC (Brazilian television network): History

-The history of RPC started in 29 October 1960, with the foundation of the first television station of the state, TV Paranaense, by the businessman Nagib Chede.
+The history of RPC started on 29 October 1960, with the foundation of the first television station of the state, TV Paranaense, by the businessman Nagib Chede.
 In 1969, Chede sold the station to the businessmen Francisco Cunha Pereira Filho and Edmundo Lemanski, owners of the newspaper Gazeta do Povo.
 In 1972, the directors of TV Globo decided to transfer the affiliation contract that it had had with TV Paranaense since 1970 to TV Iguaçu, of the former governor of Paraná, Paulo Pimentel, of the then Aliança Renovadora Nacional (ARENA) in Paraná, and ally of the president of the military dictatorship, Emílio Médici.
 However, in 1976, Pimentel started having political disagreements with the minister of education Ney Braga, who was part of Ernesto Geisel's government.
 This enabled TV Globo to transfer again its affiliation contract to TV Paranaense.

 Starting from there, the station reaffirmed the audience leadership maintained until the current day, in addition to significant improvements in its content, which originated from investments made by TV Globo.
 One of these was Jornal Estadual, which stayed on air until 1999, when it was replaced by Paraná TV.
 In the late 1970s, Grupo Paranaense de Comunicação acquired TV Coroados, from Londrina, of the hands of José Carlos Martinez and unified the programming of TV Cultura, from Maringá, founded in 1974, with that of TV Paranaense, forming thus, Rede Paranaense.
 From the early 80s until mid-2000s, Rede Paranaense expanded its signal for all around the state, as it opened or bought new stations.
 In 1989, TV Cataratas, from Foz do Iguaçu, was founded.
 In 1992, the group acquired TV Esplanada, from Ponta Grossa, until then, owned by businessman Pedro Wosgrau Filho, and affiliated with Rede Bandeirantes.